Single Candlestick Patterns: Overview, 8 Types, Trading Strategy, Pros vs Cons

 Cons

-To trade a hanging man signal, traders wait for confirmation through indicators or additional candlesticks.
-The pattern gains significance with bearish divergence on momentum oscillators, increasing volume, or resistance tests.
+To trade a hanging man candlestick, traders wait for confirmation through indicators or additional candlesticks.
+The hanging man pattern gains significance with bearish divergence on momentum oscillators, increasing volume, or resistance tests.
 Follow-through red candles, doji spins, and engulfing patterns add confidence.

 3. Inverted Hammer Candlestick Pattern